 You do need a good sized sturdy pot with a tight fitting lid for this method.
 The method traps the steam inside the pot, and this completes the cooking of the rice.
 The size of the pot allows the steam to accumulate above the rice, so don’t use one that will cramp the rice.
 Give it plenty of space.
 If your lid fits loosely, put a clean kitchen cloth between the lid and the pot.
 (Be sure to fold it over onto the pot so it doesn’t burn.)
 The cloth also absorbs the water that would normally condense on the inside of the lid and fall back down into the rice – you get a drier, fluffier rice.

 Different rices absorb different amounts of water.
 You will have to experiment a bit to find the right ratio of rice and water for the particular rice that you use.
 My basmati rice takes 1.5 times the amount of rice in water.
+You may find that your rice takes a little more or a little less.

 These images show you the difference between short, medium and long grain rice.